Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Summary

-    *Flavor prefix: "Noble"*
+    *Prefix: "Noble"*

-    Duelists do not receive nearly as many specialized features as other paths, but what purpose they lack is compensated in essential combat prowess.
+    Duelists don't receive nearly as many specialized features as other paths, but what purpose they lack is compensated in general combat prowess.

   .. tab-item:: Rank 1